ah16165/University-Study-Space-Booking-App/Portfolio A/Portfolio A.md

 # Portfolio A

 ## Overview
 The team’s assignment is to create a study space booking application for use by engineering students at the University of Bristol to book study spaces in the Queen’s building.
+This document provides our assessment of the project, and highlights some key parts at a high level.
+We will be constantly iterating and reflecting our work, so the design, flows and testing is be changed and improved upon after the completion of this document.

 ### Client
 The client is the University of Bristol.
 More specifically, we will be working for the Faculty of Engineering, with our primary point of contact being Rahim Ahmed who is the Faculty of Engineering office manager.
 We will also be liaising with the IT team, both at a faculty level and a university level.